Rules for the Use of Boats at UW FHL

 5. Make boat reservations on the calendar in the sign-out shed by writing:

-6. Boats with fiberglass hulls (Bufflehead) should never be beached.
-Rocks (sometimes hidden in a gravel or sandy beach) will damage this hull.
+6. The Skua should never be beached, it is not designed for this.
 If you need to go fully ashore by boat, take the Duroboat or one of the older rowboats.
-Use extra care when landing.
 Under special circumstances the Auklet or Coot may be beached, but consult the BSO first.
-If you need to gently “land” a motorboat onshore for a beach seine or sampling/collecting purposes, talk to the BSO first.
+If you need to gently “land” a motorboat onshore for a beach seine or sampling/collecting purposes, talk to the BSO first to schedule some training.

-We require that you have a “tender” for the boat at all times (just like divers are required to do so).
+If you don’t have enough people to wrestle Duroboat above the high tide line, we require that you have a “tender” for the boat at all times (just like divers are required to do so).
 You’ll need an extra person with you on these trips so that somebody is dedicated to making sure the boat doesn’t get swamped or stranded by the tide: no walking away from a boat onshore!
-Any sediment tracked onto the deck needs to be rinsed out with a hose once back at FHL, so that it won’t get into sensitive dive equipment (seals).
+Any sediment tracked onto any deck needs to be rinsed out with a hose once back at FHL, so that it won’t get into sensitive dive equipment seals.

 When / where you can go